-Generally trademark law protect names, numerals, logos, slogans, devices, color combination, shape of goods, signatures and other similar identifiers that are applied to or intended to be applied to a product or service.
-The basic qualification for registration of a trade mark is contained in the definition of trademark itself, namely, (a) capable of being represented graphically, and (b) capable of distinguishing the goods or services of one person from those of others.
+Generally, trademark law protects names, numerals, logos, slogans, devices, colour combination, the shape of goods, signatures and other similar identifiers that are applied to or intended to be applied to a product or service.
+The basic qualification for registration of a trademark is contained in the definition of the trademark itself, namely, (a) capable of being represented graphically, and (b) capable of distinguishing the goods or services of one person from those of others.

 What are the benefits of trademark registration in India?

 Registering a trademark in India gives the registered proprietor the exclusive right to use the trademark in relation to goods or services for which is registered by using the ® symbol, the right to file a suit for infringement of trademarks, right to obtain injunctions and damages and seek civil and criminal reliefs against an infringer.

 My trademark is not registered; can I still take legal action?